luluzhou1/alinush.github.io/_posts/2023-06-02-Richard-Feynman-on-the-uncertainity-of-science.md

 ## If science isn't "true", then what is it?

 Please don't be fooled into thinking "science is true" (whatever that's supposed to mean).
+Such claims are nonsensical.

+First, because science is a process.
+Processes cannot be "true" or "false"; they are just a way of doing things.
-Such claims are nonsensical: science is a process and its theories are (mostly) **falsifiable**, which is a fancy way of saying there is room to prove them wrong.
+Second, because scientific theories are (mostly) **falsifiable**, which is a fancy way of saying there is room to prove them wrong.
-As explained before, this stands in contrast to **non-falsifiable** theories such as _"there exists a bird fully-colored with `#c23ea7`"_ or _"there exists a God"_.

-Instead, do any one of two things.
+(i.e., they might actually be wrong!)

+If one cannot rely on science "to be true", what should one do instead?

 The **first option** is to take a scientific theory and try to falsify it.
 For example, Einstein picked Newton's laws of motion, showed they cannot properly describe motion for objects moving close to the speed of light and generalized them.